Website relaunch without ranking loss: The complete guide

 | /team/max-mustermann/ | – | 410 | Page removed |

-| /produkte/altes-produkt/ | /de/leistungen | 301 | No equivalent |
+| /products/old-product/ | /de/services | 301 | No equivalent |

 Rules for URL mapping:

-- Every old URL with traffic or backlinks needs a 301 redirect
+- Every old URL with traffic or backlinks needs a 301 redirect.

-- Avoid redirect chains (A -> B -> C, instead directly A -> C)
+- Avoid redirect chains (A → B → C, instead go directly A → C)

-- Test redirect mappings before go-live
+- Test redirect mappings before going live

-3. Content Inventory and Evaluation
+3. Content inventory and evaluation

 - Which content is outdated?
 (Update)

-4. Define Technical Requirements
+4. Define technical requirements

 - CMS selection (WordPress, Payload CMS, Headless)